Who can Scotland get in Nations League?

 Those in the Tartan Army who like a good trip will be keeping a close eye on pot 4.
 Two of the opponents - Montenegro and Armenia - have never played Scotland before.

 The Armenians appear to be the one to avoid, though.
-In a competitive World Cup qualifying group, they took four points from six against and beat Romania, a result which effectively cost their opponents a place in the play-offs.
+In a competitive World Cup qualifying group, they took four points from six against Iceland and beat Romania, a result which effectively cost their opponents a place in the play-offs.

 Montenegro are no pushovers either.
 They drew in Turkey, and as recently as last month fought back from 2-0 down to draw at home to Netherlands.